 Biohazards.
 Materials that contain potentially infectious human cells are considered a biohazard.
 If there is a question whether a material is biohazardous, please contact EHS for clarification.
 EHS can assist with acquiring biohazard containers that are specifically designated for infectious agents or bloodborne pathogens.
-When biohazard containers are almost full, call EHS at 541-346-3192 to request a collection.
+When biohazard containers are almost full, call EHS at 6-3192 to request a collection.

 Gas Cylinders.
 Before purchasing a compressed gas cylinder, ensure the vendor has a reliable return policy.
 Many vendors will only accept back cylinders that are completely empty.
 Order a cylinder that contains a volume that your laboratory will be able to use in a reasonable time frame.
-The use of lecture size bottles is discouraged because of the difficulty in returning these products to the manufacturer.
+The use of lecture size bottles are discouraged because of the difficulty in returning these products to the manufacturer.
 When gas cylinders are not in use, gas connections should be removed and cylinder caps in place.
 Gas cylinders should always be securely attached to a solid object such as a wall with a minimum of one chain, ideally two chains.
 If the manufacturer is unable to accept a returned cylinder, contact EHS to discuss handling options.

 Controlled Substances.
 All controlled substances must be tracked from the time of purchase through final use.
-For more information regarding controlled substances, call EHS at 541-346-3192.
+For more information regarding controlled substances, call EHS at 6-3192.

 Fluorescent Light Tubes.
 Spent fluorescent light tubes are currently considered a regulated waste and are collected for recycling by a commercial facility.
 DO NOT PUT FLUORESCENT LIGHT TUBES IN THE DUMPSTER.
-Specific instructions: https://safety.uoregon.edu/sites/default/files/2024-04/waste_lamps_and_light_ballasts_41624.pdf of any filters that have come into contact with a hazardous material, contact EHS for assistance with a waste determination.
+Burned out tubes should be collected by either Facilities Services 6-2319 or EHS.

 Fluorescent Light Ballasts.
 Light ballasts may contain PCBs and thus be considered a regulated waste.
 Only licensed electricians should remove fluorescent light ballasts.
-Call Facilities Services at 541-346-2319 to arrange fluorescent light ballast removal.
+Call Facilities Services at 6-2319 to arrange fluorescent light ballast removal.
 PCB light ballasts are collected and sent to an approved facility for recycling.

 Paint Filters.
 Paint booth filters are typically considered a hazardous waste.
 Therefore, EHS should be contacted to arrange a collection.
-Before disposing
+Before disposing of any filters that have come into contact with a hazardous material, contact EHS for assistance with a waste determination.